 We have instruction in hunt seat and jumping, dressage, western and recreational riding styles.
 Gale is certified by the American Riding Instructors Association to provide instruction in each of these riding disciplines.

-Taking lessons at our stable are riders at 6 years of age, right up through retired adults.
 For the safety of the horse and rider, we do have weight limits that our horses can carry.
 The industry standard indicates that most horses can carry safely 20% of their body weight - which includes the rider and the saddle.
 This means that a typical 1100 pound horse can carry about 220 pounds.
 The typical western saddle weighs about 35 pounds.
 This leaves about 185 pounds for the rider.
 Thank you for understanding the limits of a horse’s back.

 Most of our lessons are taught in our beautiful indoor arena.
 As students progress, we also teach lessons in the outdoor riding arenas, on the cross country jumps and out on the trails.

 Gale truly enjoys starting the beginner rider…of all ages… she’s very good with new riders, being able to adjust her training techniques to accommodate the various ways that riders can learn.
 Gale uses her over 40 years of riding instruction experience to specialize with working with adults learning to ride and also with adults returning to riding after being away from horses for awhile.
 Her niche is to work with the working adult professional that is trying to juggle all aspects of life in “too short of a week”.
 She offers flexible lesson schedules to accommodate the busy adult.